starmatch9/Galgame-Dialogue-System/README.md

 ------------
+### :smile: Welcome to use!!

+Welcome everyone to experience this "Star Matchstick Chart galgame Dialogue System"!
+By importing packages into the Unity editor, you can configure your own galgame according to the introduction in the video of the official account article!
+At present, this system only has basic functions.
+In the future, I will continue to add various useful additional effects.
+Please pay more attention!

 ### :pushpin: How to Use
 For details, please check the official account article (the video is a usage guide)